danddr/USE/README.md

-# UEsampling
+# USE
-A R package to perform uniform sampling in the environmental space
+USE (Uniform Sampling of the Environmental space).
+An R package to perform uniform sampling in the environmental space